 Dr Anna Green, PRESERVE Project Coordinator

 Anna is involved in research for the PRESERVE pilot study.
 Anna is interested in health services research for vulnerable populations and chronic conditions from the perspective of patients and providers.
-Her PhD program of research focused on access to services and support for Aboriginal children with a disability and their families as part of the Aboriginal Early Intervention for Learning and Physical disability in Early Childhood development Project.
+Her PhD program of research focused on access to services and support for Aboriginal children with a disability and their families as part of the Australian Research Council Linkage project 'Doubly Disadvantaged'.